aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 Didn't have a ton of time to do other tasks, but in my free time, I addressed a few of the edits on the sequencing paper and applied for a job (IOOS).

+**Tuesday, October 15th**

+Got a few more edits in on the sequencing paper.
+Also heard that Chelsea getting to my drafts in mid-November won't be an issue for me graduating this quarter!
+Yay!
+Still need to schedule the meeting though.

+Aside from that, didn't get much today.

+This post is in honor of Felix, the best cat in the world.
+May he rest in peace - he will be missed by all <3

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting